This post contains an affiliate link.

 Fast forward a bit, and Juneau is being tracked by two different groups who are trying to get something valuable that she harbors.
 She meets up with the son of one of her pursuers and they go on an adventure to try and find her people, while evading their pursuers at the same time.
 A love interest develops, though it’s quite tame by today’s standards.
 (Thank goodness–there’s nothing more annoying than a couple of teens spouting off about how they can’t live without one another.
 Yes, you can.
 Start acting like rational people, please.)

 Juneau also has remarkable powers throughout the book, with the explanation being loosely rooted in Gaia and eastern mysticism.
-To be fair, it alludes to the idea that all spirituality is really just tapping into the same source, no matter what you call it.
+It alludes to the idea that all spirituality is really just tapping into the same source, no matter what you call it.
 This spiritual/superpower part is a bit confusing because it doesn’t have any good explanation.
 I guess readers are just supposed to accept it at face value.

 Towards the end of the book, Juneau’s love interest, Miles, is wounded and she performs the rite on him that is performed on all the members of her clan.
 Presumably he becomes like her, though that is left wide open at the end.
 When I finished the book, I thought, Wow, either that’s one of the worst endings around or they are setting it up for a sequel.
 It looks like there is a sequel.